tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 We need to quickly send some tickets over to our engineers, but first we need to take down our deployment of the `1.1` advertisements service.

 In the terminal to the right, execute the following command: `kubectl delete deployments.apps advertisementsv11 && kubectl delete service advertisementsv11 && kubectl delete pod <name of advertisements v11 pod>`.
-Be sure to replace the `<>` with the specific names of your pod.
+Be sure to replace the `<name of advertisements v11 pod>` with the specific name of your pod.
 You can easily find the name of your pods with `kubectl get pods`{{execute}}.

 Heading back over to the <a href=https://app.datadoghq.com/apm/service/advertisements>APM > Services > advertisements</a> page, looking down at our Deployments we should shortly see that only the version `1.0` is `Active`.